growthwise/cpa-ai-buildday/README.md

 - A paid claude account (You will need a Pro account or above)
 - Claude Desktop App Installed (https://code.claude.com/docs/en/desktop-quickstart)

+_The activities we are doing are system agnostic, they should work if you are using Windows, or if you are using a Mac_

 ## Resources

 The aim of today is to learn to build with AI tools